conversocial/shardmonster/docs/source/getting-started.rst

 .. code-block:: python

     # Create a realm called messages that is a sharded version of the
     # messages_coll collection.
-By default shards will go to some_db on
+The data will be sharded by the field called
-    # cluster-1.
-The data will be sharded by the field called "account".
+    # "account".
     shardmonster.ensure_realm_exists(
-        'messages', 'account', 'messages_coll', 'cluster-1/some_db')
+        'messages', 'account', 'messages_coll')

 Preparing for Queries
 ---------------------